Timing

 *2.1 Q: Are applicants expected to pay a portion of the costs of the equipment and services purchased through the Pilot Program?

 A: Yes.
-Like the E-Rate program, Pilot participants will be required to pay the non-discounted share of the costs of the eligible services and equipment they purchase with Pilot Program funds.
-The percentage of the eligible costs that a Pilot participant will be required to pay will be based on the participant's Category 1 discount rate.
+Like the E-Rate program, Pilot participants are required to pay the non-discounted share of costs for the eligible services and equipment they purchase with Pilot Program funds.
+The percentage of the eligible costs that a Pilot participant is required to pay will be based on the participant's discount percentage rate.
 See 47 CFR § 54.2007(e).

 *2.2 Q: Can I use other funds, including universal service, state, local, federal or Tribal resources, to pay for cybersecurity equipment and services?

-A: Participants are not precluded from using other sources of funding to pay for cybersecurity equipment and services.
-However, to ensure efficient and appropriate use of the limited Pilot funds and avoid duplicative funding, Pilot participants may not receive Pilot funding for the same cybersecurity equipment and services funded through other sources.
+A: Participants are not precluded from using other state (including state universal service fund), local, federal, or Tribal sources of funding to pay for cybersecurity equipment and services.
+Other federal universal service funding is not an eligible source of funding to pay for Pilot Program funded equipment and services.
+To ensure efficient and appropriate use of the limited Pilot funds and avoid duplicative funding, Pilot participants may also not receive Pilot funding for the same cybersecurity equipment and services funded through other sources.

 2.3 Q: Will I receive my Pilot funding in equal amounts each year or can I request funding as I incur expenses?